go-critic/go-critic/docs/overview.md

 <a name="flagDeref-ref"></a>
 ## flagDeref
-Detects immediate dereferencing of `flag` package pointers..
+Detects immediate dereferencing of `flag` package pointers.